vmuthusamy/sentry-log-analysis/replit.md

-# LogGuard - AI-Powered Log Anomaly Detection
+# Sentry - AI-Powered Log Anomaly Detection

 ## Overview

-LogGuard is a comprehensive TypeScript-based web application designed for AI-powered security log anomaly detection.
+Sentry is a comprehensive TypeScript-based web application designed for AI-powered security log anomaly detection.
 The system specializes in analyzing security logs (particularly Zscaler NSS feed format) using OpenAI's GPT-4o model to identify potential threats and suspicious activities.
 The application provides a complete workflow from log upload and processing to anomaly detection, risk scoring, and dashboard analytics with user authentication and session management.

 ## User Preferences